What you do with your eyewear is your business; we just hope you keep it clean!

 You can incorporate the following process into your morning ritual without taking up much time:

-Start by rinsing the frame in tepid water from the sink.
+Start by rinsing the frame in COLD water from the sink.
+(Never use hot water!)

 Suds up a tiny drop of liquid detergent in your hands.
 We use Dawn dish soap, but anything that is free from lotions and abrasives is great.